 '''

 init ()

-'''

 Create an AcceptEncodingNoHeader instance.

 add(other)

+Add to header, creating a new header object.

+other can be:

+• None

-- None - a str header value - a dict, with content-coding, identity or str's as keys, and qvalue float's as values - a tuple or list, where each item is either a header element str, or a (content-coding/identity/, qvalue) tuple or list - an AcceptEncodingValidHeader, AcceptEncodingNoHeader, or AcceptEncodingInvalidHeader instance - object of any other type that returns a value for str
+• a str header value

+• a dict, with content-coding, identity or str's as keys, and qvalue float's as values

+• a tuple or list, where each item is either a header element str, or a (content-

+coding/identity/, qvalue) tuple or list

+AcceptEncodingNoHeader,

+AcceptEncodingValidHeader,

+AcceptEncodingInvalidHeader instance

+object of any other type that returns a value for str